Divergent Predictive States: The Statistical Complexity Dimension of Stationary, Ergodic Hidden Markov Processes: Multi-state HMC Examples

 However, if the overlap is very large, $\dLCE$ may be a dramatic overestimation of $\dsc$.
 This occurs when $\alpha = 1/3$ and $x < 0.15$.
 The statistical complexity dimension $\dsc$ vanishes, yet the Lyapunov dimension saturates at $\dLCE = 2.0$.

 We also note that the mechanism driving the collapse of the MSP attractor at $\alpha = 1/3$ is a discontinuity in the parameter space, as compared to $x = 1/3$.
 This is because state space collapse due to overlap requires the maps to be identical, and even minute differences in the symbol-labeled transition matrices will produce an uncountably-infinite MSP, potentially with $\dsc = 2.0$.
-This encourages us to consider not just the statistical complexity dimension, but also the area of the attractor, and the nearby regions in parameter space for a clearer understanding of the underlying HMC.
-In this, the tools developed here, by greatly facilitating surveys of large regions of parameter space, are particularly useful.
+This encourages us to consider not just the statistical complexity dimension, but also the area of the attractor and the nearby regions in parameter space for a clearer understanding of the underlying HMC.
+In this, the tools developed here, by allowing (computationally-efficient) surveys of large regions of parameter space, are particularly useful.

-Thus, while there are wide parameter regions in which the quantitative measures developed here are correct and efficiently estimated, this is not the entire story.
-As the analysis here diagnosed its effects, overlap must be addressed for full generality.
-The sequel shows how to correct for overestimating statistical complexity dimension, allowing accurate calculation across the entire parameter space \cite{Jurg20e}.
-However, the exploratory observations outlined here provide crucial guides to the underlying mechanisms and so to further developments.
+Thus, while there are wide parameter regions in which the analysis developed here is correct and efficient, this is not the entire story.
+Overlap must be addressed for full generality.
+Our sequel shows how to correct for overestimating statistical complexity dimension, allowing accurate calculation across the entire parameter space \cite{Jurg20e}.
+However, the exploratory observations outlined here are a crucial diagnostic guide to those further developments.